 Unique medicinal formulations containing radioisotopes are referred to as radiopharmaceuticals.
 These radiopharmaceuticals are used for diagnostic and therapeutic purposes.
-Radiopharmaceuticals are divided into four major categories namely radiopharmaceutical preparation (medicinal ready to use suitable for human product containing a radionuclide), radionuclide generator (a system which generates a daughter radionuclide), radiopharmaceutical precursor (a radionuclide produced for radio-labeling) and radiopharmaceutical preparation kit (vial containing non-radionuclide components of a radiopharmaceutical preparation).
+Radiopharmaceuticals are divided into four major categories namely radiopharmaceutical preparation (medicinal ready to use suitable for a human product containing a radionuclide), radionuclide generator (a system which generates a daughter radionuclide), radiopharmaceutical precursor (a radionuclide produced for radio-labeling) and radiopharmaceutical preparation kit (vial containing non-radionuclide components of a radiopharmaceutical preparation).

 This report also analyzes the market in terms of applications by segmenting the market into two major types’ namely diagnostic radiopharmaceuticals and therapeutic radiopharmaceuticals.
 The diagnostic radiopharmaceuticals market dominates the overall market in terms of market share on account of the high usage rate of molecular imaging in the field of diagnosis.

 The report also provides the same level of information for key regional markets.
-North America, Europe, Asia-Pacific and the Rest of the world constitute the geographical segmentation of the radiopharmaceuticals market.
+North America, Europe, Asia Pacific, and the Rest of the world constitute the geographical segmentation of the radiopharmaceuticals market.

 North America holds the largest market share in the overall radiopharmaceuticals market.
 Radioisotope sources such as Canada’s National Research Universal Reactor and MDS Nordion meet the demand for radioisotopes in this region.
-However, recent shutdown of the National Research Universal Reactor has caused a supply-demand gap.
-This facility supplied Mo-99 which is precursor to Tc-99 which is one of the most used radioisotopes in the U.S.
+However, the recent shutdown of the National Research Universal Reactor has caused a supply-demand gap.
+This facility supplied Mo-99 which is a precursor to Tc-99 which is one of the most used radioisotopes in the U.S.

 The Asia-Pacific radiopharmaceuticals market on the other hand will grow at the fastest rate during the forecast period owing to a rise in the demand for PET and SPECT devices induced by rising patient awareness levels pertaining to cardiovascular diseases and oncology.

 This research study encompasses a competitive landscape of the radiopharmaceuticals market.
-Revenue analysis, product benchmarking and strategic developments of key market players such as Cardinal Health Inc., GE Healthcare, IBA Group, Lantheus Medical Imaging, Covidien Plc, Positron Corporation, NTP Radioisotopes Pty Ltd. and others are also provided in this report.
+Revenue analysis, product benchmarking, and strategic developments of key market players such as Cardinal Health Inc., GE Healthcare, IBA Group, Lantheus Medical Imaging, Covidien Plc, Positron Corporation, NTP Radioisotopes Pty Ltd. and others are also provided in this report.

-"The quality of research they have done for us has been excellent..."
+"The quality of research they have done for us has been excellent."